 Glecaprevir/Pibrentasvir | - Risk of hepatitis B virus reactivation

-- Hepatic decompensation/failure in patients with advanced liver disease
+- Hepatic decompensation/failure in people with advanced liver disease

 - Mild headache, fatigue, nausea, and diarrhea